ricknogers/Global-Theme/wp-content/plugins/translatepress-developer/readme.txt

 == Changelog ==
+= 1.1.6 =
+* Fix: issue with Automatic User Language Detection redirect not working on home page for the default language
+* Fix: correctly replace the {{sugested_language}} tag for the Automatic User Language Detection add-on

+= 1.1.5 =
+* SEO Pack: Improved compatibility with Elementor Sitemap

+= 1.1.4 =
+* Automatic User Language Detection: Improved pop-up compatibility with themes

+= 1.1.3 =
+* Automatic User Language Detection: Fixed the 'Close and do not show again' button on the pop-up not working sometimes

+= 1.1.2 =
+* SEO Pack: Fixed WooCommerce taxonomies slugs manual translations not saving properly in some cases
+* SEO Pack: Added filter to fix edge case issue on listing page in WP dashboard

 = 1.1.1 =
 * Automatic User Language Detection: Show front-end pop-up to visitors, asking to change language instead of redirecting directly to detected language
 * Automatic User Language Detection: Updated Geo IP location database to 20220315 version